RepoDevil/Himitsu-Website/src/getting-started/index.md

 ::: tabs

 @tab External repositories
 External repositories add additional sources to **Himitsu**.
-You can add external repositories by going to ``Settings -> Extensions`` and tapping the **github icon**.
+You can add external repositories by clicking the icon in the top right and selecting ``Settings -> Extensions`` and tapping **Add [Type] Repo** for the repo type (Anime, Manga, or Novels).

-Once there, you can add repositories by inputing URLs ending with `index.min.json`.
+Once there, you can add repositories by inputting the repository URLs ending with `index.min.json`.

 ::: caution
-Himitsu will not provide resources for any unofficial repositories.
+Himitsu will not provide any support for unofficial repositories.
 Beware that any third-party repositories or extensions will have full access to the app and may contain malware.
 ::: note
 Once you've added a repository, it will automatically refresh.
 *You can now tap the download button next to extensions to install them.*